Monospark/CodingGuidelines/README.rst

 ===========================
-Monospark Coding Guidelines
+Monospark project guidelines
 ===========================

 This repository contains the coding guidelines which every Monospark project should follow.
-See `GUIDELINES.rst <https://github.com/Monospark/CodingGuidelines/blob/master/GUIDELINES.rst>`_